Defacement (The Death of Michael Stewart): Background

 Aspiring artist and model Michael Stewart was arrested by transit police for writing graffiti in the First Avenue station of the New York subway on September 15, 1983.
 He was brought to Bellevue Hospital hogtied and in critical condition.
 After thirteen days in a coma, Stewart died from his injuries on September 28, 1983.
 His death sparked outrage concerning police brutality.
-Jean-Michel Basquiat was deeply affected by the story and said to friends that "it could have been me."
+Basquiat was deeply affected by the story and said to friends that "it could have been me."
 He had started off as a street artist writing graffiti as SAMO.
 Basquiat was not close to Stewart, but they shared a circle of friends.
 At the time of his death, Stewart was dating Basquiat's former girlfriend, Suzanne Mallouk.
 Basquiat painted Defacement on the wall of artist Keith Haring's NoHo studio days after Stewart's death.
 Haring cut the artwork out of the drywall when he moved out in 1985.
 He had Sam Havadtoy add an ornate frame a year after Basquiat's death in 1989.
 It was hanging above Haring's bed at the time of his death in 1990.

 Analysis

-Defacement depicts two pink-faced policemen in blue uniform, one with sharp predator teeth, with batons clobbering a black silhouette.
+Defacement depicts two pink-faced policemen in blue uniform, one with sharp, predator-like teeth, with batons clobbering a black silhouette.
 The word "¿DEFACEMENT©?" is written above them.
 The shadowy figure is Stewart, but it could also represent any black man who has been brutalized by the police.
 The tags of graffiti artists Daze and Zephyr are on the artwork.

 While Stewart was still in a coma, artist David Wojnarowicz created a flyer for a rally protesting Stewart's then "near-murder" in Union Square on September 26, 1983.
 The flyer portrays the officers with skeletal faces beating a handcuffed black man with batons.
-It was taped all around downtown which may have inspired Basquiat's Defacement painting.
+It was taped all around downtown, which may have inspired Basquiat's Defacement painting.

 In the years since Defacement was created, it has taken critical resonance with the Black Lives Matter movement.